dshorthouse/flatplant-barcodes/README.md

 # Flatplant Barcodes

-Sample ruby script using zbar to extract barcodes from images.
+Sample ruby script using zbar to extract barcodes from images then fire off a request to GBIF & fish for specimen data.

 ## Requirements